Is a 1000-Watt Portable Power Station Worth It?

 • 1000Wh powering a 50W device = 20 hours

 That’s why capacity matters as much as output.
-Even a high-powered station won’t last long without enough stored energy.
+Even a high-wattage power station won’t last long without enough stored energy.

 Charging Options and Time

-• Solar panels: Great for off-grid use; 100W to 400W input range common
+• Solar panels: Great for off-grid use; 500W or more of solar charge input supported.

 Some models support dual-input charging, allowing you to combine solar and wall power to cut charging time dramatically.